Skip to content

 Kintsugi

-Kintsugi embodies a philosophy that accepts imperfections and values objects despite - or because of - their flaws.
-It represents resilience, the acceptance of change, and the celebration of what is imperfect, temporary and incomplete.
-This approach is often seen as a metaphor for the trials of human life, encouraging us to recognise and value scars rather than hide them.
+Kintsugi embodies an ancient Japanese technique that revalues broken objects by repairing their imperfections using a special lacquer mixed with gold, silver or platinum powder.
+As a broader concept, it also stands for resilience, the acceptance of change and the celebration of what is imperfect, temporary and incomplete.
+This approach is often seen as a metaphor for the trials of human life and encourages us to recognise and appreciate scars rather than hide them.

 Image